appsuite/tcserver-spring-boot-samples/README.md

-# spring-boot-starter-tcserver-example
+# tcserver-spring-boot-example

-This repository contains examples of how to use embedded tc Server with spring-boot via spring-boot-starter-tcserver.
+This repository contains examples of how to use embedded tc Server with spring-boot via tcserver-spring-boot.
 Most of the examples are copies of existing spring-boot-samples-tomcat that have been modified to use embedded tc Server instead of tomcat.

 The spring-boot-sample-tcserver-obfuscated-ssl shows how to use tc Server obfuscation in application.properties.